FluxML/Flux.jl/docs/src/gpu.md

 m(cu(rand(10)))
 ```

 As a convenience, Flux provides the `gpu` function to convert models and data to the GPU if one is available.
 By default, it'll do nothing.
 So, you can safely call `gpu` on some data or model (as shown below), and the code will not error, regardless of whether the GPU is available or not.
-If the GPU library (CUDA.jl) loads successfully, `gpu` will move data from the CPU to the GPU.
+If a GPU library (e.g. CUDA) loads successfully, `gpu` will move data from the CPU to the GPU.
 As is shown below, this will change the type of something like a regular array to a `CuArray`.

 ```julia
 julia> using Flux, CUDA